 As I look back at those first few months of becoming a mother, I wished I had gone and spoken to someone.
 At that time most of my friends didn’t have children and there weren’t mom Facebook groups like there are today.
 At that time I thought therapists were for moms that were in deep, dark postpartum depression.
 However, I truly believe that seeking professional help would have helped me immensely.

 I want you to know you are not alone.
 Talking to a professional can only help.

-I asked her for five reasons that mothers should talk to a professional counselor:
+Back in 2019 I spoke to a licensed psychotherapist and I asked her for five reasons that mothers should talk to a professional counselor:

 - Your friends and family don’t know how to help.
 Intense feelings of sadness or anxiety can become overwhelming.
 Friends may be well-meaning, but don’t always know how to help you with the problem.
 You may even get advice that is unwanted or useless.
 You can feel like a burden and stop talking to friends and family.
 Talking to a professional allows time devoted specifically to you and your needs.
 Which leads to the next point…

 - Get unbiased support and sound advice.
 A psychotherapist or other mental health professional is specifically trained in how to help people.
 They receive training that allows them to give you sound advice that is also unbiased, thus allowing you to be part of the problem-solving.
 In addition, a neutral party can give you a fresh perspective and help you solve your own problems.